 If you want to make calls from home or a temporary workspace, you’ll need to use your mobile or an alternative landline.
 The result is an unprofessional look for your organisation, paired with a lower quality of calls.
 It also means you can’t use all PBX features like call switching you have in the office.

 In stark contrast, VoIP provides office-calling functionality wherever you’re based.
 With devices working anywhere with a stable internet connection, you can set up your VoIP phone at home, on-site or simply in your normal office.
 Whatever the case, you’ll get full functionality so you can still work as part of your team.

 This has become particularly valuable following the coronavirus outbreak in 2020, which saw as many as 60% of UK staff forced to work from home.
 While initially disruptive – especially for those without VoIP – it allowed employees and employers to experience the cost savings and better work-life balance of home-working.
 In turn, that’s led to more organisations offering remote or hybrid working on a permanent basis.

 When comparing VoIP and PBX, there’s only one winner.
 With broadband now universally fast enough to facilitate high-quality VoIP calling, any issues with reliability and quality have become a thing of the past.
 Organisations can now get the best of both worlds, with reliable, high quality calling combined with lower costs and better flexibility.

-If you would like to find out more about VoIP services for charities, don’t hesitate to get in touch with VS Group.
-As a dedicated provider of VoIP for the voluntary sector, we’re best placed to tailor our solutions to the unique requirements of your charity.
-Call us on 0330 094 0170, email firstname.lastname@example.org or book a virtual meeting online.
+If you would like to find out more about VoIP services for your organisation, don’t hesitate to get in touch with VS Group.
+As a dedicated provider of VoIP for the voluntary and business sector, we’re best placed to tailor our solutions to any unique requirements you have.
+Call us on 0330 094 0170, email email@example.com or get a quote today.